What The Senate’s Sweeping Tax Package Means for Startups

 How does the reconciliation bill help startups compete for talent and investment?

 Startups leverage the favorable treatment of Qualified Small Business Stock (QSBS) to attract investors and create more competitive compensation offers for talent.
 Startups can offer stock in their company to both investors and early employees, and as long as the investor or employee holds that stock for a certain amount of time, they can avoid being taxed when selling the stock.
-The Senate version of the bill makes QSBS exclusions permanent and allows the exclusions to kick in after three years (50 percent), four years (75 percent), or five years (100 percent).
+The bill makes QSBS exclusions permanent and allows the exclusions to kick in after three years (50 percent), four years (75 percent), or five years (100 percent).
 The cap on qualifying stock value would be raised from $10 million to $15 million, boosting an already valuable tool startups use to attract top talent and potential investors.

 On the other side of the equation is the Employer Child Care Tax Credit, which offers an incentive to employers that either offer child care or provide resources and referrals to help employees find child care.
 The bill makes the credit permanent and raises the maximum to $600,000 with up to 50 percent of costs covered for qualifying small businesses.
 Both of these measures help support workers faced with the prohibitive costs of child care, making it easier for parents to enter or stay in the startup ecosystem.